Dissipative Dicke Model with Collective Atomic Decay: Bistability, Noise-Driven Activation and Non-Thermal First Order Superradiance Transition: Real-time dynamics of the Bloch equations

+For any $N<\infty$, the steady state is a statistical mixture of the empty and the superradiant state and the degree of mixing is expressed via the superradiance occupation ratio $\rho_{Sr}=\braket{t_{Sr}}/(\braket{t_{Sr}}+\braket{t_{0}})$.
+It interpolates continuously between $\rho_{Sr}(g_{c,2})=0$ and $\rho_{Sr}(g_{c,1})=1$ as a function of the atom-light coupling $g$ and varies on a scale $\Delta g\sim 1/N$, see Fig.~\ref{Fig:Spinodallines}c.
+In the thermodynamic limit $N\rightarrow\infty$, $\rho_{Sr}\rightarrow \Theta(g-\tilde{g})$ approaches a step-function, indicating a discontinuous jump and a first order phase transition from the empty to the superradiant state at a critical coupling $\tilde{g}(\beta)$, Fig~\ref{Fig:Spinodallines}a.
 The exponential increase of the occupation times $\log \langle t_{Sr,0}\rangle\sim N$ is depicted in Fig.~\ref{Fig:NoiseInducedJumps}c.
-This suggests a typical Arrhenius law $\langle t_{Sr,0}\rangle= A_{Sr,0}\exp(N\psi_{Sr,0})$, which is confirmed by the classical MSRJD action \cite{MSR1973,Janssen1976,Dominicis1978} associated to the stochastical optical Bloch equations \eqref{EQ:LangevinEquations}, see \cite{supp}.
+This suggests a typical Arrhenius law $\langle t_{Sr,0}\rangle= A_{Sr,0}\exp(N\psi_{Sr,0})$, which is confirmed by the classical action \cite{MSR1973,Janssen1976,Dominicis1978} associated to the stochastic optical Bloch equations \eqref{EQ:LangevinEquations}, see Sec.\,\ref{Sec:NonEqMSRJD}.
 Here, $\psi_\alpha$ is the non-equilibrium potential, which depends both on the path and on the relative noise strength between the two stable solutions and lacks the interpretation of a free energy functional \cite{Freidlin1984}.
 The Ising symmetry reduces the long time dynamics to that of an effective two-level system, which always fulfills detailed balance, and makes the non-equilibrium nature of the bistability hardly observable on the level of the transition rates.
-Lifting the degeneracy between the two superradiant states leads to three genuinely different metastable states.
-This three-level configuration explicitly lacks detailed balance and allows for a circulating current in the stationary state which is a clear non-equilibrium signature that is experimentally accessible \cite{workinprog}.

-{\it Summary and outlook.}-- The dissipative Dicke model above a critical collective loss strength features a dynamical bistability.
-It separates phase space into two basins of attraction, corresponding to the empty and the superradiant state, which are connected only via rare noise activated trajectories.
-The latter, due to a non-conservative force and a state dependent noise, are not described in an effective equilibrium formalism.

-Instead of minimizing an effective free energy \cite{Eyring1935,Landauer1961,Langer1969}, the escape trajectories follow the most probable path from one stable fixed point to the other and do not necessarily pass the repulsive fixed point, in contrast to equilibrium.
-For weak noise-systems \footnote{Here, weak is meant in the sense that many noise kicks are required to leave one basin of attraction.}, deterministic and noise dynamics are set by a Freidlin-Wentzell Hamiltonian \cite{Freidlin1984} and the role of the equilibrium free energy is taken by a nonequilibrium quasipotential \cite{Graham1984,Jauslin1987}.
-The present setup enables the possibility to study both in experiment and in theory far from equilibrium noise activation and the dynamics close to a first-order phase transition; and further, to tune the relative strength of conservative and non-conservative elements in the bistable regime.
+Instead of minimizing an effective free energy \cite{Eyring1935,Landauer1961,Langer1969}, however, the escape trajectories follow the most probable path from one stable fixed point to the other and do not pass the repulsive fixed point, in contrast to equilibrium.